hsynercn/pluralsight-serverless-applications-on-aws-path/5_serverless_apps_on_aws_api_tier_with_api_gateway.md

 **PRIMARY KEY** = **PARTITION KEY** + **RANGE KEY**

 Using Lambda Micro
-- It is a specific framework.
+- It is a specific framework for tutorial, provides routing in backend method.

 **Demo**
 - Importing needed packages
 - Configuring routes
 - Implementing needed logic per route

+**DEPLOYING LAMBDA SERVICES**

+**Demo**
+- Utilize the CDK for packaging and deployment of the Lambda function
+- Creating a reusable construct for service definition
+- Verifying deployment of Lambda functions